Casa de muñecos

 Casa de muñecos is a Chilean telenovela created by Nona Fernández and Marcelo Leonart, that premiered on Mega on August 20, 2018, and ended on March 11, 2019.
 It stars Gabriela Hernández, Héctor Noguera, Sigrid Alegría, Luz Valdivieso, Celine Reymond and Daniela Ramírez.

 Premise

 The telenovela revolves around the Falco sisters, who learn that their mother, Nora, has abandoned their father after more than 50 years of marriage.
 This event leads them to question the apparent happiness and stability in their own lives and undertake a search for true happiness.
-What they ignore is that Nora suffers from Alzheimer's disease and her drastic decision is only a desperate attempt to live to the fullest the days of lucidity she has left.
+What they ignore is that Nora has Alzheimer's disease and her drastic decision is only a desperate attempt to live to the fullest the days of lucidity she has left.